Bhavana

 Metta Meditation

 Metta has been translated as 'loving-kindness'.
 A more appropriate meaning is 'loving-friendliness'.
 It is also known as unconditional love or universal love.
 This is a mindfulness meditation based on the Karaniya Metta Sutta.
 The practise of metta meditation leads to the alleviation of ill-will, anger, unpleasantness and improve human relationships.
-The word 'love' here does not imply any attachment as it is commonly understood.
-Loving-kindness is an altruistic and friendly feeling without expecting anything in return (unconditional love) and entirely free from any lustful or selfish desires.

 You could spend ten minutes or so preferably after Samatha or Vipassana meditation to generate thoughts of Metta.
 It is prescribed that metta should first be practised towards oneself, by bringing into mind positive thoughts of peace and happiness.
 If the mind is restless, some may find it beneficial to start meditation with the practise of metta.